10 Factors Why Are Asians So Skinny

 2. Meat intake

-Due to scarcity, Asians don’t eat that much red meat in the Western diet.
+Due to scarcity, Asians don’t eat much red meat in the Western diet.
 Meat consumption makes up a bigger portion of the meal, as seen in the kilograms of meat consumption per person in the top five countries in the world.
 I am not saying that meat is not a good source of protein.
 But meat, especially red meat, is more calorie-dense than fish or plant-based proteins.

 Red meat, not a staple in Asian but Western diets, has more saturated fat that could raise blood cholesterol and is not weight loss friendly.
 Speaking of plant-based proteins, eating different soy or being products is more prevalent in the Asian diet.